 Moving toward a new milestone for marine geophysical exploration in Taiwan

-The Large-offset Multi-channel Seismic System installed at TOR I has been tested during sea trial.
+The Large-offset Multi-channel Seismic System TORI has been tested during sea trial.
 Coupled with seismic source arrays (i.e. parallel air gun clusters) and dynamic positioning, this system is able to accurately "diagnose" the geological formations and structures.
 To ensure our national environmental safety the system will be utilized continuously to obtain thorough knowledge on the natural resources under the seafloor around Taiwan, as well as on the mechanisms of catastrophic earthquakes that occur in the same area.

 Maintenance and operation of remotely operated vehicle ( ROV )

-Conquering the shallow water of "Mini Ryukyu Islands"
+Conquering the shallow waters of the “Mini Ryukyu Islands"

 After months of system-wide inspections and maintenance, the remotely operated vehicle (ROV) team practiced at the shallow waters of the Mini Ryukyu Islands.
 The training exercises included underwater vehicle flying tasks, underwater sonar navigation, manipulator practicing and sample collections; all of the drills were recorded.
 The next objective is to challenge the deeper waters, in order to meet future mission demands as early as possible.